wiseman-timelord/Make-Windows-Gr8-Again/README.md

 ### Requirements
 You will need...
-- CPU compatibility was fine with
+- CPU compatibility was fine with x3900, after a little update with Driver Booster.
 - GPU from ~2012, best ones supported are, TitanX and 1080.
+Need research the AMD side.
+Need test hybrid again, but I got it working before.
+There may be enhancements to do in relevance to hybrid setups.